galan/flux/README.md

 * Proxy support (with authentication)
 * Configurable retries
 * Configurable default timeouts and headers

-> :bulb: This project has been integrated into [de.galan:commons](https://github.com/galan/commons).
-For now the project-page acts as landing-page, but will refer to the new location.
->
-> To migrate simply change the dependency to `de.galan:commons` and update the package from `de.galan.flux` to `de.galan.commons.net.flux`.

 # Integration with Maven
 Just add the following dependency (see [releases](https://github.com/galan/commons/releases) for latest version):